h-omer/neo4j-versioner-core/docs/index.md

 `{key:value,...}` | optional | A Map representing the Entity immutable properties.
 `{key:value,...}` | optional | A Map representing the `State` properties.
 `additionalLabel` | optional | The name of an additional Label to the new State.
-`date` | optional | The time-in-millis value of a given date, used instead of the current one.
+`date` | optional | The LocalDateTime value of a given date, used instead of the current one.

 #### Return value